snowplow/scala-maxmind-iplookups/README.md

 Note that providing an ISP database will return `organization` and `asn` in addition to `isp`.
-The `asn` field contains an `Asn` case class with `autonomousSystemNumber` and `autonomousSystemOrganization` information extracted from the ISP database.
+The `asn` field contains an `Asn` case class with `autonomousSystemNumber` and `autonomousSystemOrganization` information.
+ASN information can be extracted from either the ISP database or a dedicated ASN database.
+If both databases are provided, the ISP database takes precedence.
+If the ISP database is provided but doesn't contain ASN information for a given IP, the lookup will fall back to the ASN database (if provided).

 ### IpLocation case class